 Osprey Tracking Map

-In addition to banding in the summer of 2013, three osprey chicks from area nests have been outfitted with “backpack” satellite telemetry units.
-These units were funded by grants from DTE Energy and American Tower Corporation and will help scientists track the young birds’ daily movement and seasonal migration patterns.
+In addition to banding in the summer of 2013, six osprey chicks from area nests have been outfitted with “backpack” satellite telemetry units.
+These units were funded by DTE Energy, American Tower Corporation, Huron Valley Audubon Society and Lou Waldock, and will help scientists track the young birds’ daily movement and seasonal migration patterns.

 “We are very excited to have had this opportunity to place GPS units on several osprey this year,” said Julie Oakes, DNR wildlife biologist.
 “This will provide the DNR with not only information on what the migration routes the birds take, but also give us insight into what perils they must endure on their migration.”

 The exciting part is that anyone can follow along and find out where the birds are at any time just by looking at the website of Osprey Watch of Southeast Michigan.
 The DNR is hoping schools will use this website for educating youth and bringing wildlife into the classroom.